 - Total Elevation Gain: 600 feet

 The hike to Red Lake Peak is probably the most obscure trail on this list.
 However, I’ve included it because it’s an excellent and relatively easy (partial) off-trail route that takes you to a peak with exceptional views.
-It’s easy to navigate because you can basically travel by line-of-sight.
+That is to say that it’s easy to navigate because you can basically travel by line-of-sight.

 Trailhead parking is convenient but, because it’s at Carson Pass, it requires a fee.
 Also note that Carson Pass holds snow late in the season, so read my article about hiking Red Lake Peak for more details.